 When a First Appearance Hearing is Required in Hillsborough County

-If you are booked into the jail before midnight, then you will usually be on the schedule for first appearance the next morning at 8 am.
-You can attend court remotely through video conferencing access.
+If you are booked into the jail before midnight, then you will usually be scheduled for first appearance hearing the next day.
+If you are in jail, you will attend court remotely through video conferencing access from a courtroom set up at the jail.

-If a first appearance hearing is required, then the judge presiding at the first appearance hearing will determine the appropriate amount of bail bond, if any.
+If a first appearance hearing is required, then the judge will determine the appropriate amount of bail bond, if any.

-- Anyone who at the time of arrest is known to be on pretrial release;
+- Anyone who at the time of arrest is known to be on pretrial release for another charge;

 - Anyone who is determined to be a sexual offender or a sexual predator unless the arrest is for a misdemeanor offense under chapter 316, Florida Statutes( § 903.046(2)(m) , Fla.
 Stat.).